 Automation is the name of the game for today’s manufacturers and operators of critical infrastructure.
 The global market for industrial control and factory automation is expected to grow steadily at a compound annual growth rate (CAGR) of 7.4 percent until 2023, from its current value of USD 145 billion.
 Powered by the rise of the Industrial Internet of Things (IIoT) and smart automation, companies are increasingly implementing industrial control systems (ICS) that connect disparate assets through wired and wireless networks.
 This level of connectivity helps companies:

 To reap the benefits however, these connected systems must be secure.
 Cyber-attacks are on the rise as more industries continue to invest in smart technologies.
 Control systems are also vital to the operation of critical infrastructure, such as our power grids, which are consistently targeted by sophisticated hackers.
 A breach of any of these systems can have dire consequences, not only to the businesses that operate them, but also their customers and surrounding communities.
 That’s why the ICS security market size is expected to grow from USD 10.24 billion in 2017 to USD 13.88 billion by 2022, at a CAGR of 6.3 percent.

-Since cybersecurity is essential to the safe and reliable operation of modern industrial processes, the International Electrotechnical Commission (IEC), International Society of Automation and National Institute of Standards and Technology (NIST) recommend that ICS security should always be part of broader ICS safety and reliability programs at both industrial sites and in enterprise cybersecurity programs.
+These overarching principles of ICS security are incorporated into various global standards and best practice frameworks.
+Specifically, the International Electrotechnical Commission (IEC), International Society of Automation, and National Institute of Standards and Technology (NIST) recommend that ICS security should always be part of broader ICS safety and reliability programs at both industrial sites and in enterprise cybersecurity programs.
 Some elements of their recommended strategies for ICS security include:

 - Developing security policies, procedures, training, and educational material